-All traffic to RSA NetWitness® Suite flows through the f5® BIG-IP VE virtual server.
+All traffic to RSA NetWitness® Platform flows through the f5® BIG-IP VE virtual server.

 f5® BIG-IP VE Deployment Information

-f5® BIG-IP VE on AWS will be available through the AWS Marketplace and activated by a BYOL license.
+f5® BIG-IP VE on AWS is available through the AWS Marketplace and activated by a BYOL license.
 A thirty-day free trial is also available.

 For more information on this solution refer to the f5® BIG-IP DNS Data Sheet (https://www.f5.com/pdf/products/big-ip-dns-datasheet.pdf).

 Task 1: Set Up a BIG-IP VE Virtual Server Instance

 Set up a BIG-IP VE Virtual Server Instance according to the instructions in the "BIG-IP Virtual Edition 12.1.0 and Amazon Web Services: Multi-NIC Manual" ( https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-12-1-0.html).
 Complete all the steps through the last steps, "Creating a virtual server."

 This virtual server performs packet capture.
 You may need to create multiple virtual servers to depending on your volume.

 As part of creating the virtual server, you must have at least one server in your NetWitness Platform domain to handle the traffic routed by the virtual server (for example, you can create another instance in AWS to host the internal server).

 - Make sure that your Decoder has a network interface on the same subnet as one of the network interfaces on the BIG-IP VE instance.